jenschlot/IBM-Bluemix-DevOps-Documentation/tutorials/jazzeditorjava/index.md

 (If you don't have Git, you can find information on installing it at [Setting up Eclipse, Git, and RTC Desktop Clients for use with DevOps Service][20].)

-First, clone the repo using the URL, which you can find on the BlueMix application's dashboard _or_ the DevOps project's overview:
+First, clone the repo using the URL, which you can find on the Bluemix application's dashboard _or_ the DevOps project's overview:

 ![Clone the repository][21]